swaptacular/swpt-k8s-config/README.md

 Signed user key /home/johndoe/.ssh/id_rsa-cert.pub: id "johndoe" serial 0 for git valid forever
 ```

-Then you need to connect to the Git server on the Kubernetes cluster,
+Then you need to connect to the Git server, create a new
-create a new `/srv/git/fluxcd.git` repository, and copy the whole
+`/srv/git/fluxcd.git` repository, and copy the whole content of the
-content of the GitOps repo to it:
+GitOps repo to it:

 ``` console
 $ ssh git@$CLUSTER_IP -p 2222  # Creates an empty repository.